Ben Dean

 - Helm - deploying software releases to Kubernetes

 In addition to the “devops” work, our team was often tasked with various side projects.
-Some notable projects are:
+Some notable

-- Web app to organize product install and upgrade testing across multiple combinations of versions and supported platforms.
+- Web app to organize product install and upgrade testing across multiple combinations of versions

 - Simple artifact repository with additional APIs to support various needs of our software.